MicrosoftDocs/partner-center-pr.de-de/partner-center/regional-authorization-overview.md

 |  Russland         |    RUB   |
 |

-## <a name="taiwan-region-and-market"></a>Taiwan Region und Auswählen der Märkte
+## <a name="taiwan-region-and-market"></a>Taiwan region and market

-Wenn Ihr Unternehmen Taiwan ist, können Sie CSP-Angebote an Kunden in Taiwan verkaufen.
+If your company's location is Taiwan, you can sell CSP offers to customers in Taiwan.

 |  Land/Region | Währung |
 |  -------------- |:--------:|